 Ironically, this is one of the very few things about Japan that has never really appealed to me.
 Perhaps my previous experiences of visiting overcrowded and over-commercialized spas had given me a rather negative impression until recently.
 However, this is something that has changed for the better since going to Nyuto Onsen.

 Located in the Towada-Hachimantai National Park in Akita Prefecture, everything about Nyuto Onsen oozes style and sophistication.
 Beautifully set within a peaceful mountain valley covered with acres of virgin beech forest, this is one place where you can find real seclusion and an escape from the often suffocating pace of city life.

 Interestingly enough, the name Nyuto Onsen actually refers to a conglomerate of seven different spas located around the same mountain.
 Although all of them are relatively close to each other, you will either need your own transport or be prepared to walk several kilometers if you wish to see more than one of them.

-Without a doubt, the best option would be to stay overnight in any one of the Ryokans (Japanese Guesthouses) attached to each Onsen.
-If time and money isn't a problem, spending one night in several different Onsens would be a great idea like this in one place worthy of investing as much time in as possible.
-As an added incentive, it is possible to visit any of the spas which are open to 'day-visitors' for a reasonable 500 Yen entrance fee.
+Without a doubt, the best option would be to stay overnight in one of the Ryokans (Japanese Guesthouses) attached to each Onsen.
+If time and money aren't a problem, spending one night in several different Onsens would be a great idea like this in one place worthy of investing as much time in as possible.
+As an added incentive, it is possible to visit any of the spas which are open to ‘day-visitors’ for a reasonable 500-Yen entrance fee.